jorgeacunam/jorgeacunam.github.io/_pages/about.md

     <p>Av.
 Padre Hurtado 750 </p>
     <p>Viña del Mar, Chile</p>

-news: true # includes a list of news items
+news: true # includes a list of news itemss
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---